-The site plan amendment contains the following changes:

-- Maintains 204 multi-family residential units restricted to persons 55 and older. - Maintains the following residential type uses: - 109 independent living/dependent living/flex units (CCRC; currently under construction) - 79 independent living/dependent living/flex units ("elderly') - 52 skilled nursing units ("elderly") - Maintains the 110,000 square feet of allowable commercial/retail/restaurant uses. - Modifies medical office to allow medical office/office while maintaining allowable 70,000 square feet. - Maintains the number of hotel rooms at 170 and 125,000 square feet. - Adds 14,000 square foot automotive service station.
-Adds language stating that the automotive service station will be for only minor adjustments and repairs allowed per CC district.
-Major engine work is prohibited. - Remove 25,000 square foot wellness center. - Remove 14,000 square foot adult care center. - Proposes to add the following uses to permitted uses on site: dry cleaning and laundry establishments limited to 4,500 square feet; indoor recreation; kitchen, commercial; nurseries and greenhouses; pet services indoor; EDEE (Type 1 and 2); retail establishments, shopping centers, and business, personal recreation services permitted in the B-1 district. - EDEE Type 1 and 2 (drive-in/drive-through) will be located in Tract 3.
-Minimum 50 seat indoor seating required for a drive-in/drive-through use.
-EDEE must comply with Zoning Ordinance Section 12.546. - Modifies proposed 70-foot maximum building height to read "Per ordinance" maximum building height to retain maximum 70-foot building height for all uses except to allow an increase in building height to 90 feet for approved hotel and approved continuing care facility. - Removes parking ratios for individual uses and replace with minimum and maximum parking requirements shall be per the ordinance".
-Required minimum parking and maximum parking allowed per ordinance. - Retains streetscape and landscaping language regarding 8-foot planting strip and 8-foot sidewalk; adherence to the Charlotte Urban Street Design Guidelines. - Modifies streetscape and landscaping language to read vegetative screening shall be provided in accordance with the City of Charlotte Land Development Standards Zoning Ordinance. - Retains transportation improvements language pertaining to traffic signal installation; dedication in fee simple; driveway connections; public and private streets; and, provision of a CATS bus shelter and waiting pad. - Adds the following transportation improvements language: - Dedication and fee simple conveyance of all right-of-way to the City is required before the site's first building certificate of occupancy is issued.
+- The site plan amendment contains the following changes: - Maintains 204 multi-family residential units restricted to persons 55 and older. - Maintains the following residential type uses: - 109 independent living/dependent living/flex units (CCRC; currently under construction) - 79 independent living/dependent living/flex units ("elderly') - 52 skilled nursing units ("elderly") - Maintains the 110,000 square feet of allowable commercial/retail/restaurant uses. - Modifies medical office to allow medical office/office while maintaining allowable 70,000 square feet. - Maintains the number of hotel rooms at 170 and 125,000 square feet. - Adds 14,000 square foot automotive service station. - Remove 25,000 square foot wellness center. - Remove 14,000 square foot adult care center. - Proposes to add the following uses to permitted uses on site: dry cleaning and laundry establishments; indoor recreation; kitchen, commercial; nurseries and greenhouses; pet services indoor; EDEE (Type 1 and 2); retail establishments, shopping centers, and business, personal recreation services permitted in the B-1 district. - Modifies proposed 70-foot maximum building height to read "Per ordinance". - Removes parking ratios for individual uses and replace with "minimum and maximum parking requirements shall be per the ordinance". - Retains streetscape and landscaping language regarding 8-foot planting strip and 8-foot sidewalk; adherence to the Charlotte Urban Street Design Guidelines. - Modifies streetscape and landscaping language to read vegetative screening shall be provided in accordance with the City of Charlotte Land Development Standards Zoning Ordinance. - Retains transportation improvements language pertaining to traffic signal installation; dedication in fee simple; driveway connections; public and private streets; and, provision of a CATS bus shelter and waiting pad. - Adds the following transportation improvements language: - Dedication and fee simple conveyance of all right-of-way to the City is required before the site's first building certificate of occupancy is issued.
 CDOT requests rights-of-way be set at 2 feet behind back of sidewalk where feasible. - All transportation improvements will be approved and constructed before the site's first building certificate of occupancy is issued.
 The petitioner may phase transportation improvements for Trevi Place and St. Margarets Way so long as these private streets are approved and constructed prior to the issuance of the first building certificate of occupancy for any building located within Tract 3C. - All public roadway improvements will be subject to the standards and criteria of CDOT and NCDOT, as applicable, to the roadway improvements within their respective road system authority.
-It is understood that such improvements may be undertaken by the petitioner on its own or in conjunction with other development or roadway projects taking place within the broad north eastern Mecklenburg area, by way of a private/public partnership effort or other public sector project support. - Retains development language pertaining to overhead pedestrian bridge encroachments. - Retains architectural standards language pertaining to composition of building exteriors; large expanses of solid walls.

-- Modifies the following architectural standards language: - No vinyl siding or EIFS shall be used in the construction of the units.
+It is understood that such improvements may be undertaken by the petitioner on its own or in conjunction with other development or roadway projects taking place within the broad north eastern Mecklenburg area, by way of a private/public partnership effort or other public sector project support. - Retains development language pertaining to overhead pedestrian bridge encroachments. - Retains architectural standards language pertaining to composition of building exteriors; large expanses of solid walls. - Modifies the following architectural standards language: - No vinyl siding or EIFS shall be used in the construction of the units.
 Removed "...or EIFS.." - Added "EIFS or similar synthetic siding materials shall be allowed on stories above the ground floor only (2nd floor and above)." - Retains environmental features language pertaining to PCCO treatment and buffers; compliance with tree ordinance and tree save; and payment in lieu.

-Existing Zoning and Land Use
+• Existing Zoning and Land Use